 7.2 Personal Holidays: Regular, probationary, provisional and term-limited temporary employees shall receive two (2) personal holidays (as shown in 7.1) to be administered through the vacation plan.
-One Personal Holiday shall be added to the vacation leave bank in the pay period that includes the first day of October and one Personal Holiday shall be added to the vacation bank in the pay period that includes the first day of November.
+One (1) day shall be accrued on the first of October and one (1) day shall be accrued on the first of November of each year.
 These days may be used in the same manner as any vacation day earned.

-7.3 Part-time Scheduled Employees: Regular, probationary, provisional and part-time term-limited temporary employees who work a part-time schedule receive paid holidays prorated based on their work schedule consistent with 7.1 and 7.2.
+7.3 Part-time Scheduled Employees: Regular, probationary, provisional and part-time termlimited temporary employees who work a part-time schedule receive paid holidays prorated based on their work schedule consistent with 7.1 and 7.2.